 Not kumbaya-type issues of people suddenly finding themselves, but the fact is lockdown really did make some people realize they could do with much less than the hedonic treadmills they were on, and they’ve re-evaluated the role they want work and money-making to play in relation to the other important things in their life, from family to self-actualization to entrepreneurship.

 Personally, I think this is a great thing and I’m hoping we’ll see a lot more people creating art, science, valuable businesses that solve real problems, and doing other great things than building attention and ad networks, or swinging for the fences with VC venture-backed unprofitable, winner-take-all, business models.

 If you can be happy with the financial support and incentives these new opportunities give to you I can only imagine it will make the world a richer and more vibrant place than the creeping mono-culture we seemed to be drifting towards pre-covid.
-I hope a new normal also breaks up more than a few abusive monopolies and oligopolies, but that’s the hopeful anarchist in me talking.
+I hope a new normal also breaks up more than a few abusive monopolies and oligopolies, but that’s the anarchist in me talking.

 4. Flexibility demands

 A lot of people realized during lockdown just how unproductive the work around work was.

 Time normally sucked away in commuting to the office, unproductive meetings, busy work, ridiculous administrivia and bureaucracy, or similar meta work vs getting down to it and getting things done has made people realize they’d rather be managed on results and get more done at home, and still have time left for themselves and their non-work priorities.

 Not to mention the fact that when you remove the expenses involved in going to and supporting work from being time pressed (transport, eating out, delivery, childcare, etc… ), you actually can even take a pay cut and still be doing as well or even better if you’re allowed to work from home.